Municipal governance in India: Municipal Council

-Town Board
+Town Panchayat

-A Nagar Panchayat or Town Board is a form of an urban political unit in India comparable to a municipality.
-An urban centre with more than 11,000 and less than 25,000 inhabitants is classified as a "Nagar Panchayat".
+A Town Panchayat (also known as Nagar Panchayat or Town Board) is a form of an urban political unit in India comparable to a municipality.
+The composition of Town Panchayats varies across states, serving as the governing body for areas transitioning from 'rural' to 'urban'.

+Town Panchayats in Tamil Nadu are established based on a population range of above 5000 and below 30,000, categorized into grades determined by criteria including population and economic growth.
+In Bihar, Town Panchayats are constituted for populations ranging from above 12,000 to below 40,000, while in Karnataka, the criteria are above 10,000 and below 20,000.

 Each Nagar Panchayat has a committee consisting of a chairman with ward members.
 Membership consists of a minimum of ten elected ward members and three nominated members.
-The NAC members of the Nagar Panchayat are elected from the several wards of the Nagar Panchayat on the basis of adult franchise for a term of five years.
+The members of the Nagar Panchayat are elected from the several wards of the Nagar Panchayat on the basis of adult franchise for a term of five years.
 There are seats reserved for Scheduled Castes, Scheduled Tribes, backward classes, and women.
 The Councillors or Ward Members are chosen by direct election from electoral wards in the Nagar Panchayats.

-Town boards are also known by different names depending on the region, including: Town Panchayat, Taluk Panchayat, Notified Area Council, Municipal Board, Nagar Panchayat, and Pura Panchayat.
+Town boards are also known by different names depending on the region, including: Nagar Panchayat, Taluk Panchayat, Municipal Board, Town Panchayat, and Pura Panchayat.
+Certain states lack Town Panchayats or equivalent urban local bodies.
+In the case of Kerala, Town Panchayats currently may not be in existence or may not be constituted, despite being stipulated in the Kerala Municipality Act.